sipolac/risk/README.md

 [0.5821053708506176, 0.11464741022516883]
 ```

-See function `battle.calc_cum_probs` for computing cumulative frequencies.
+See function `battle.calc_cum_probs` for computing cumulative probabilities.
 For a version of `battle.calc_battle_probs` that uses simulation to compute *approximate* probabilities, see `battle.simulate`.

 # Dependencies